BrandoZhang/SocketRegistrar/readme.md

 ```
 .
+├── Makefile                // Makefile of this project
 ├── client.cpp              // source code of client, prompts user to login, and query course information
 ├── convention.cpp          // source code of agreements or utilities shared by communication entities
 ├── convention.hpp          // header of agreements, e.g., status code, request/response header
+├── cred.txt                // mocked database file, containing encrypted usernames and passwords, only be accessible by the serverC
-├── Makefile            // Makefile of this project
+├── cred_unencrypted.txt    // unencrypted version of `cred.txt`, only for testing
+├── cs.txt                  // mocked database file, containing CS course information, only be accessible by the serverCS
+├── ee.txt                  // mocked database file, containing EE course information, only be accessible by the serverEE
 ├── readme.md               // README of this project
 ├── serverC.cpp             // source code of serverC, parses `cred.txt` and stores username-password pairs in a hashmap
 ├── serverCS.cpp            // source code of serverCS, parses `cs.txt` and stores coursecode-info pairs in a hashmap
 ├── serverEE.cpp            // source code of serverEE, parses `ee.txt` and stores coursecode-info pairs in a hashmap
 └── serverM.cpp             // source code of serverM, processes request from `client` and makes reponses after contacting other backend servers
 ```

 ## How to Use